Letzte Aktualisierung am 18. March 2025 von Dr. Michael Zechmann-Khreis

 - most fish products, especially canned fish

-- Beans and pulses (especially chickpeas and soybeans, also peanuts)
+- Beans and pulses (especially chickpeas and soybeans, also peanuts; steamed green beans are better tolerated)

 - Soy products (soy milk, soy cream, tofu, soy sauces …)